 Therefore, the best time for gorilla trekking depends on you.
 Above it depends upon permit availability which is less at the peak season of tourism.

 There is more rain in November or between March and May, and this time most tourists avoid gorilla trekking.

-Thus, the best time for gorilla trekking in June, July, August, September and some part of October.
+Thus, the best time for gorilla trekking is in June, July, August, September and some part of October.
 In these months, the possibility of high rain has reduced and it’s sunny in most of the destinations.

-If you don’t have dates to visit during these months then, January and February are relatively okay.
+If you don’t have dates to visit during these months, then, January and February are relatively okay.

-December is one of the busiest months, as during Christmas time most Uganda’s plans to visit a national park.
+December is one of the busiest months, as during Christmas most Uganda’s plans to visit a national park.